mlibrary/about-vermont/src/content/about.md

 ## Faculty Advisory Board

 The UVM Press Faculty Advisory Board is a diverse group of UVM faculty, representing a variety of disciplines, that considers peer-reviewed book manuscripts for publication.
 Its members meet at least once each semester to consider book manuscripts on a rolling basis.
-During these meetings, the Board discusses and votes whether to publish finished books that have been vetted by the UVM Press editorial staff and endorsed by at least two outside peer reviewers.
-Members of the UVM Press Faculty Advisory Board are appointed for two-year, renewable terms.
+During these meetings, the Board discusses and votes whether to publish finished books that have been vetted by the UVM Press books editorial staff and endorsed by at least two outside peer reviewers.
+Faculty Advisory Board members are appointed for two-year, renewable terms.

 ### Faculty Advisory Board, Summer 2026 – Spring 2028